 The best thing you can do to manage geranium leaf spot and stem rot is to use disease-free cuttings and transplants.
 Be careful when purchasing or sharing geraniums for this reason.

 Avoid splashing water on geraniums and try to keep leaves from getting wet.
-This can prevent spread of the bacterial infection.
+This can prevent the spread of the bacterial infection.

 Also, keep all tools used on geraniums sterilized to prevent disease spread.